 Hon.
-George Hickes: Thank you, Madam Chairperson.
-I do apologize.
-I would like to just further elaborate on the Article 32 protocol with Nunavut Tunngavik Incorporated.
-It is an agreement between the Government of Nunavut and Nunavut Tunngavik; not the Legislative Assembly and Nunavut Tunngavik.
+George Hickes: Thank you,

+Madam Chairperson, and I do apologize.

+I would like to just further elaborate on

+the Article 32 protocol that we share

+with Nunavut Tunngavik Incorporated.

+It is an agreement between the

+Government of Nunavut and Nunavut

+Tunngavik, not the Legislative

+Assembly and Nunavut Tunngavik.
 Thank you, Madam Chairperson.